 - If you can assemble IKEA furniture together and survive, that’s a good thing.

 - They’ll never leave their spouse for you.
 Don’t be a chump.

 - There’s always room for a vice or two as long as it doesn’t hurt anybody else.

 - No good story ever started with, “It was a weekday so I went to bed early”.

-If you would like to help, I am selling artwork at a discount, and books and catalogs:
+If you would like to help, I am selling artwork at a discount, prints, stickers, books and catalogs:

 There’s also a GoFundMe since my husband had to leave his job of 15 years to take care of me.
 We are just another statistic in the US healthcare system needing a boost from others, which is unfortunate: https://www.gofundme.com/f/arabella-proffer-life-with-cancer-fund

 *please don’t comment with stuff about remedies, diets, or stories about a dude who beat a cancer that is nothing like mine.
 It isn’t helpful.
 Don’t do it*